FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 Maven dependencies we're all from the spring-boot framework.

 Putty and Ubunutu subsystem for windows were used to shh into the beaglebone.

+## System Delivery
+### System Initialisation
+#### Arduino

+TODO: Initialize arudino system

+#### Beaglebone

+##### Shell
+`sudo gateway default add 192.168.7.1` and `echo "nameserver 8.8.8.8" > etc/resolv.conf` will enable the beaglebone to use the external computers internet connection.

+##### Python
+`sudo pip install PySerial` will install the dependency required for uart communication in sh mode: `sudo echo uart2 > /sys/devices/platform/bone_capemgr/slots` will add the uart2 tree overlay

+#### External web server
+Install a java 8+ jdk [ like the oracle one ](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html).
+Another option is [openjdk](http://openjdk.java.net/install/index.html)

+Install [apache maven](https://maven.apache.org/).
+In the /website source code directory, run `mvnw clean`, `mvnw validate` and `mvnw package`.

+This will create a jar in the /target directory that can be run.

+#### Running

+In no particular order, start the java server using `java -jar {jar-name}` where the jar name is the jar found in the /target directory and plug in the arduino to the beaglebones power, ground and appropriate uart pins.

+Once that is setup, turn on the beaglebone and run the python script by calling `python driver.py`.
+Once this is done, opening http://127.0.0.1:8080 on the computer should create a webpage with a graph.

+### System Operation
+Once everythign is initialized and plugged in, no further interaction is required besides opening the web page previously mentioned.
+Values should appear on the graph as soon as weight is applied to the scale.